Halls or private housing?

 Type of contract

 The contracts offered for university provided accommodation are normally either licences or excluded tenancies.
-Private sector housing and purpose built accommodation will usually use shorthold tenancies.
+Private sector housing and purpose-built accommodation will usually use shorthold tenancies.

 University provided accommodation provides you with less protection as an occupier.
 Having a licence and /or being an excluded occupier simply gives you permission to be in the property.
 An assured shorthold tenancy conveys a right to live in the accommodation.

-This makes a huge difference when it comes to eviction, damage deposit protection and quiet enjoyment.
+This makes a huge difference when it comes to eviction, damage deposit protection and quiet enjoyment

 Eviction